-The per capita income in Tecumseh in 2010 was $26,772, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $107,088 for a family of four.
+The per capita income in Tecumseh in 2018 was $31,857, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $127,428 for a family of four.
 However, Tecumseh contains both very wealthy and poor people as well.

+Tecumseh is a somewhat ethnically-diverse city.
 The people who call Tecumseh home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tecumseh residents report their race to be White, followed by Native American.
-Important ancestries of people in Tecumseh include Irish, English, Polish, and Scottish.
+The greatest number of Tecumseh residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Tecumseh include German, English, Irish, Polish, and French.

 The most common language spoken in Tecumseh is English.
 Other important languages spoken here include Polish and Spanish.